 When will I receive my tickets?

-If you opted for post, tickets are normally despatched within the week, however this may be longer during busy periods.
+All tickets are issued as electronic tickets which can be viewed by logging into your account.
+We will email e-tickets to you prior to your performance.
+You can download your ticket to your device in advance so we can scan it arrival.
+If you requested a printed ticket from Box Office and opted for post, tickets are normally despatched within the week, however this may be longer during busy periods.
 Postage will be charged at £1.50.

 If you do not receive your tickets or need to change your delivery details, please CONTACT US.

 I want to collect in person, where do I do that?

 If you requested a printed ticket from box office and opt to collect your tickets in person, you can collect them from the Box Office counter at any of our three city centre venues, please find the addresses and opening hours here .